-The Gross Domestic Product (GDP) estimation for 2019 has been undertaken by the Vanuatu Statistics Office (VNSO) and the results warrant this preliminary release.
+The Gross Domestic Product (GDP) estimation for 2021 has been undertaken by the Vanuatu Bureau of Statistics (VBoS) and the results warrant this preliminary release.
 The compilation of national accounts statistics is a dynamic process, and therefore needs to adapt to reflect a variety of measures and indicators consistent with the development and structural changes in the economy over a period of time.
-It is therefore expected that revisions and updates are made to previous period as new source data are brought into the model and validated.
+It is therefore expected that revisions and updates are made to previous period as new sources of data are brought into the model and validated.
 This release however concentrates on GDP by production as the official estimates but continues to compute and monitor GDP from expenditure side to which it provides systematic checks in consolidating the two approaches.

 This preliminary release comprises GDP derived from production and expenditure estimates in both current and constant (or real 2006 prices).
-Vanuatu National Statistics Office acknowledges the invaluable contribution from the data providers who have allocated time and resources to provide statistical information and VNSO staff for their dedication despite the challenges faced during this undertaking.
-Nonetheless, it is to be noted that the timeliness of the GDP estimates has always been hampered by factors associated with the inflow of information from data sources.
+Vanuatu Bureau of Statistics acknowledges the invaluable contribution from the data providers who have allocated time and resources to provide statistical information and VBoS staff for their dedication despite the challenges faced during this undertaking.
+Nonetheless, it is to be noted that the timeliness of the GDP estimates has always been hampered by factors associated with the inflow of information from varies data sources.